 Mindfulness in Medical Training

-Click on the link to be redriected to the program.
+Click on the link to be redirected to the program.

-Naturespace's app contains high quality 3D sound recordings to assist with relaxing, rejuvenating, and meditating.
-This free app contains 6 free sounds, no ads, and a vast catalog to choose from make it easy.
+Naturespace's app contains high-quality 3D sound recordings to assist with relaxing, rejuvenating, and meditating.
+This free app contains 6 free sounds, no ads, and a vast catalog to choose from making it easy.

 The mindfulness app is designed for those who find it hard to stick to the practice of meditation by providing the user with a little nudge to help them stick to the routine.
 The biggest perk is that you can set alerts to remind you to stop and meditate at a particular time or day of the week, or even when you enter a certain location.

-Practical, playful, and well-designed, this app increases your wellbeing by teaching you mindfulness-based meditation on the go.
+Practical, playful, and well-designed, this app increases your well-being by teaching you mindfulness-based meditation on the go.
 So whether you're walking, on the train, at the gym or at home, buddhify trains your mind in a way that works for you.
-Choice of 32 meditation tracks at a varient of lengths that allows you to 'check-in' to measure your progress.
+Choice of 32 meditation tracks at a variety of lengths that allows you to 'check-in' to measure your progress.